cogentcore/core/tensor/stats/metric/README.md

 `metric` provides various similarity / distance metrics for comparing tensors, operating on the `tensor.Indexed` standard data representation.

+The `Matrix` function returns a distance / similarity matrix computed from the n-dimensional "cells" of row-organized tensor data, and the `SimMat` type provides labels for displaying such matricies.

 ## Metrics

 ### Value _increases_ with increasing distance (i.e., difference metric)